 Watershed Protection Branch

 In support of Georgia EPD’s Mission, Vision, and Guiding Principles, the Watershed Protection Branch protects and restores Georgia’s water resources.
 We take the lead in ensuring clean and safe water, and with our partners, we pursue a sustainable environment that provides a foundation for a vibrant economy and healthy communities.
 The Branch manages water resources in Georgia through regulatory and protection programs, monitoring, assessment and planning.
 The Branch issues permits to local governments and industry to discharge treated wastewater and stormwater and to local governments, industry, farmers and subdivisions for surface water and groundwater withdrawals.
 The Branch ensures that Georgia's public water systems are operating properly to supply safe drinking water to citizens, and controls nonpoint sources of pollution through grants and volunteer programs such as Rivers Alive and Adopt-a-Stream.
 The Branch also conducts monitoring and modeling of Georgia's waters.
-Contact information for associates within the Branch may be found within the Watershed Protection Branch organization chart and phone list.
+Contact information for associates within the Branch may be found within the

 Regulatory and Protection Programs